Technical Documents Translated Perfectly — Code, Diagrams & All

 }

-DELETE /translate/{job_id} stops the Step Function immediately.
+DELETE /translate/{job_id} cancels the job immediately.
 Already-completed pairs are still available.
 You're not charged for cancelled pairs.
 AWS Translate batch jobs?
 Once submitted, you wait.

 POST /translate/{job_id}/retry — if a job completes with partial status (some pairs failed), retry just the failed ones.
 No need to re-translate the whole document.